 Breathwork is a general term used to describe any type of therapy that utilizes breathing exercises to improve mental, physical, and spiritual health.
 Many forms of breathwork therapy exist today.
 Each has its own unique methods of using breath for healing purposes.
 All of the current practices, like Goldenair, draw from an ancient Pranayama tradition while incorporating Western techniques.
 The techniques are fairly simple, but the results are often profound.

 Goldenair employs a powerful, active breath done laying on your back.
 A 3-part breath (inhale/inhale/exhale) enables you to access a non-ordinary state of consciousness by turning down the executive and higher cognitive functions of the brain (transient hypofrontality - similar to an extreme 'runner's high').
-With the executive portion of the brain turned down, other parts of the brain that typically lie dormant are activated.
+With the executive portion of the brain turned down, the older, limbic brain is activated.
 This gives rise to creative insights, breakthroughs and transformation.
 People often cite their first session as one of the most powerful singular experiences of their lives, and go forth from the session with real-life applicable to-dos.

 Our breath is the one thing that can be fully controlled both consciously and subconsciously.
 As such, Thich Nhat Hanh has said, “Breath is the bridge which connects life to consciousness, which unites your body to your thoughts."
 The breath is an accessible tool if you wanna feel great.
 Goldenair participants often report:

 Newfound meaning and purpose